 In 2017, Hager announced their alliance with Salto Systems, Hager powered by Salto, creating a new product category for electronic access control.
 The HS4 platforms provide solutions for the entire building and adapts easily to evolving requirements and budgets for a multitude of vertical markets including multi-family, assisted living, education, and healthcare.
 Additionally, Hager introduced the 34K standalone lock and the quick connect ETW to the electronic product line.

 2017 also brought changes to the leadership at Hager.
-Josh Hager was promoted to the position of president and chief operating officer and Johnson Hager was promoted to vice president of residential sales and national accounts.
+Josh Hager was promoted to the position of president and chief operating officer and Johnston Hager was promoted to vice president of residential sales and national accounts.

 In 2018, Hager introduced additional products across several product categories including: 3300 Series Grade 3 leversets to the lock product line; hospitality transitional thresholds to our threshold and weatherstripping product line; the new sliding barn door privacy lock and the door cushion stop to the sliding door hardware product line, new power supplies and door prop alarms to the electronic product line, the eConestoga economical sliding door hardware, and BLUEnet, Interconnected GEO, KS Platform, and the AElement to the HS4 electronic access control product line.